 Second, migrate Account and Contact records with Identity Resolution running in parallel.
 Do not wait for Identity Resolution to complete before migrating.
 Run it concurrently, flag unresolved participants, and build a remediation queue.
 Unresolved participants should not block the migration; they should be tracked as a known gap with a defined resolution process.

 This sequencing buys you a recoverable migration path.
 If the catalog layer has errors, you catch them before any transactional data is affected.
 If Identity Resolution produces unexpected results, you have a remediation queue rather than corrupted Contact records.
-The architecture that survives is the one that treats each layer as independently validatable before the next layer depends on it.

 The Decision That Determines Your 2027 Architecture

 The architecture that holds up is a tiered model.
-Revenue Cloud owns net-new transactions from the migration date forward.
+Agentforce Revenue Management owns net-new transactions from the migration date forward.
 Data Cloud owns the historical Momentum data as an analytical layer.
 Identity Resolution links the two through Unified Individuals.
 Agentforce agents query both layers through Data Graphs, so sales reps get a unified view without the underlying data needing to be in the same schema.

 The orgs that will struggle are the ones that treat this as a data migration project.
 It is a schema reconciliation project with a data migration component.
 The distinction matters for how you staff it, how you scope it, and how you measure success.